LokeSonne/IonicOnIE/README.md

 Issue: Too much whitespace between left label and range slider

-Cause: The two labels and the slider is are in eqaul sized flex boxes.
+Cause: The flex property is set to `initial` for the labels.
+The keyword is not supported by IE and reverts to flex: 1.
+This result in the two labels and the slider is are in eqaul sized flex boxes.

 Hack: